-Action for Healthy Communities 10578-113 St. #100, Edmonton, AB T5H 3H5 T N V J F .
-LL L ' /NVFI) The Newcomer Youth Empowerment and Inclusion (NYEI) program is a way For more information or to for newcomer youth to be active in the community while learning about resources register: to help them find employment.
+Action for Healthy Communities 10578-113 St. #100, Edmonton, AB T5H 3H5 The Name of Versity Francisco and the design (NIVEL) For more information or to The Newcomer Youth Empowerment and Inclusion (NYEI) program is a way for newcomer youth to be active in the community while learning about resources register: to help them find employment.
 Youth connect with each other and others in the community.
 Youth may receive settlement information as well.
 Send a direct message on Instagram: @ahc_youth Action for Healthy Communities also has other group programs and offers one-to-one Phone: (780) 235-3581 support for newcomer youth.
 Email: basem.alrahim@a4hc.ca youth@a4hc.ca Website: a4hc.ca